Gurls-Coding-Club/git-workshop/slides.md

 ## 2. Untracked

 - ignored files within .gitignore
-- new files that have not been there in the previous snapshot
+- new files that have not been there in the previous changes

 </v-click>